Tickets for Sea Life Aquarium, the London Aquarium: how to buy and prices

 - Don't forget your camera and don't use flash when taking pictures.

-- Plan your visit in advance and decide which areas you like the most (sharks, penguins, turtles...) to know how much time to invest in each one of them, especially if you are short of time.
-Keep in mind that the visit lasts approximately two hours, but you can stop as long as you want in each area.
+- Plan your visit in advance and decide which areas you like the most (sharks, penguins, turtles...) to know how much time to invest in each of them, especially if you are short of time.
+Keep in mind that the visit lasts about two hours, but you can stop as long as you want in each area.

 The visit to the London Aquarium, Sea Life Aquarium, is especially recommended: